 The truth is that nobody really cares for her except a flaky girlfriend back in London and it’s hard for us to care either.
 The story does get interesting when she decides that she is going to bump off Liane after she tries to run off to Ireland for the umpteenth time which made me think we might be heading into Margot Bennett / Shelley Smith territory – but no, there are no big character twists in store and by the time a dead body does turn up, all our reservoir of sympathy is dried up.
 The journey to ‘Talla’ in fairness is handled very well as is the car crash sequence but none the less the final effect is remarkably flat.
 This book left this reader more than a little disturbed as to why Lindop created a narrator that is set up to fail over and over again, leading to a great big crashing disappointment at the end – truly, what was the point of all that?
 However, the movie version is, quite literally, another story …

 The book was greatly altered in its transposition to the screen, not least to accommodate star Susan Hayward’s tough and brassy persona and the fact that she was nearly 20 years older than the naive protagonist of the book.
 For the most part however the changes were entirely beneficial and this is one of those examples where the film is a lot more entertaining than the original novel.
 The film starts with a brand new opening section in which the female protagonist, now a doctor names Christine, arrives in a tower block to tend to a dying friend and gives him an injection that finally ends his suffering.
 She is arrested for mercy killing and prosecuted in somewhat hysterical fashion by Stephen Dane (Peter Finch).
 She ends up spending a year and a half in jail and is struck off the medical register.
-John Mortimer, barrister and writer, was hired to work on the script and one would assume he had something to do with this embellishment, and its equivalent concluding section that bookends to film and which has no equivalent on the book.
+John Mortimer, barrister and writer, was hired to work on the script and one would assume he had something to do with this embellishment, and its equivalent concluding section that bookends the film and which has no equivalent in the book.
 Now going by the name of Harriet, she has several setbacks in trying to find work before finding a mysterious benefactor – who turns out to be Dane!
 It turns out that he has a sick wife who he wants her look after.
 She of course refuses but eventually he wins her over with the offer of a second chance.

-With some attractive and unusual location shooting scenes in Liverpool and Crookhaven in West Cork, Ireland, the film always looks good and benefits from the steady hand of cinematographer Harry Waxman and director Robert Stevens, here making one of his few excursions onto the big screen.
+With some attractive and unusual location shooting in Liverpool as well as Crookhaven in West Cork, Ireland, the film always looks good and benefits from the steady hand of cinematographer Harry Waxman and director Robert Stevens, here making one of his few excursions onto the big screen.
 He is much better known for his sterling work for Alfred Hitchcock Presents (he was by far the most prolific director on that show) and the first two episodes of The Twilight Zone, including what remains my favourite one of all, ‘Walking Distance.’
 There is plenty of creative camerawork on display here (including a wonderful tracking shot looking down at the streets of Liverpool) and the two main leads are pretty understated, though Cyril Cusack mops the floor with them, as he was wont to do on such occasions.

 (For a detailed look at the movie and its visual aspects in particular, I recommend you visit Noirish, the fine website by John Grant, author of A Comprehensive Encyclopedia of Film Noir: The Essential Reference Guide).
-Cilento,while a fine actress, is miscast here and hampered by the duff accent, which does hurt the film somewhat, not to mention that the character on screen is so lacking in the charm and ethereal charm that at least in the book she was meant to possess.
+Cilento,while a fine actress, is miscast here and hampered by the duff accent, which does hurt the film somewhat, not to mention that the character on screen is so lacking in the ethereal charm that at least in the book she was meant to possess.
 Not a great movie, but well made and engaging with a nice final twist at the end to bring the story full circle.
 Certainly much more satisfying than the original novel.

 DVD Availability: This film is available as a Manufactured on Demand (MOD) release from Warner Archive but as a pressed disc elsewhere, though seemingly using the same very good anamorphic transfer.
 For my review I used the one released in Italy which is bilingual and which looks pretty darn good throughout with just a few scratches here and there.